Evaluating Search Engines and Large Language Models for Answering Health Questions: Results

 \subsection{Large Language Models}

-Next, we evaluate the performance of LLMs for our binary question answering task under zero- and few-shot settings.
+Next, we evaluate the performance of LLMs for our binary question-answering task under zero- and few-shot settings.
 We also propose a taxonomy for the errors that these models tend to produce and perform an error analysis based on this taxonomy.
-Finally, the results for retrieval-augmented strategies are presented, along with an estimation of the effects of memorisation during the LLMs' training process.
+Finally, the results for retrieval-augmented strategies are presented.